yury-lysogorskiy/lammps/doc/src/fix_atom_swap.rst

 charges are performed, and successful switches update the atom type but not the atom charge.
 While it is possible to use *semi-grand* with groups of atoms that have different charges, these charges will not be changed when the atom types change.
+The same applies for systems with per-atom masses: non *semi-grand* will swap atom masses, but the masses have to be the same each for the atom types.
+When using *semi-grand* no per-atom masses are changed.

 Since this fix computes total potential energies before and after proposed swaps, even complicated potential energy calculations are